Lycoon/scriptio/README.md

 </p>

 # Why Scriptio?
 I like writing and creating stories in my spare time.
-For the last few years I have been using plenty of online screenplay editors, each of them being more or less enjoyable.
-I wanted a free, simple, but pretty screenplay editor, Scriptio was born.
+For the last few years I have been using plenty of online screenplay editors such as *Celtx*, *WriterDuet* or *KitScenarist*, each of these being more or less enjoyable.
+However, none of them met my criteria.
+I wanted a free, dead simple, but pretty screenplay editor.

-My biggest inspiration is by far *Amazon Story Writer*, a very handy free tool published by Amazon, which has unfortunately been shut down on June 30, 2019.
+My biggest inspiration is by far *Amazon Story Writer*, a very handy writing tool published by Amazon by 2015, which has unfortunately been shut down on June 30, 2019.

 # Features
 - Online